We are people who hear the good news and embody it by caring for our world.

 Youth Engagement and Empowerment:

-• Rangatahi gain first-hand experience in environmental stewardship and developed a deeper understanding of the interconnectedness between faith and care for creation.
+• Rangatahi gain first-hand experience in environmental action and developed a deeper understanding of the interconnectedness between faith and care for creation.

 • Inspire rangatahi to adopt sustainable practices in their daily lives and become advocates for environmental justice within their communities.